Branch Ergonomic Chair Review (2026)

 The Foam Seat

 High-density foam with woven fabric upholstery.
 It feels good on first contact, softer and more immediately comfortable than the Aeron’s mesh seat.
-The density holds up reasonably well over time, but foam compression is a real concern for heavy daily use.
-Users who sit 8+ hours a day may notice the seat feeling less supportive after 2 to 3 years.
-The 2-year warranty covers this period, but there is limited data on what happens after.
+Foam compression is a real concern for heavy daily use — users who sit 8+ hours a day may notice the seat feeling less supportive after 2 to 3 years.
+The 7-year warranty covers this period, but there is limited data on what happens after.

 Upright and Task-Focused Sitting

 This is where the Branch performs best.
-For focused work at a desk (typing, reading, detail-oriented tasks), the combination of proper lumbar support, stable mesh back, and adjustable arms keeps you well-supported.
-The chair does not encourage movement the way the Embody does, but it does not fight natural shifting either.
+For focused work at a desk, the combination of proper lumbar support, stable mesh back, and adjustable arms keeps you well-supported.
 For standard desk work sessions of 4 to 6 hours, most users find it comfortable throughout.

 Long Sessions

-This is where the gap between the Branch and premium chairs becomes more noticeable.
-After 6 to 8 hours, some users report the foam seat losing feel, the lumbar pad feeling more intrusive than supportive, and the relatively basic tilt mechanism feeling less accommodating than alternatives.
-These are not universal complaints, but they are consistent enough in long-term reviews to be worth noting.
+After 6 to 8 hours some users report the foam seat losing feel, the lumbar pad feeling more intrusive than supportive, and the relatively basic tilt mechanism feeling less accommodating than alternatives.
 The Branch is a strong chair for typical home office workdays.
 It is not the right chair for people who regularly work 10-hour-plus sessions.

 What Users Like and Common Complaints